This county, along with parts of neighboring Virginia, is associated with one of the mysteries of American history.

 There is some evidence that Melungeons were here before white settlers began migrating west of the Appalachian mountains in the late 1700s.
 Assuming this is true, no one knows for certain how the Melungeons got here.
 Among the theories is that they are the descendants of people who established a now-forgotten colony, or that they are the descendants of Portugese slaves who escaped from Hernando de Soto’s army.

-Until quite recently, it was taboo to even talk about Melungeons (throughout history they have been subject to racial discrimination).
+Until recently, it was taboo to even talk about Melungeons (throughout history they have been subject to racial discrimination).
 But in recent years people have become more proud of their Melungeon ancestory and have begun to celebrate it.
-If you would like to read a scholarly book on this subject, you might try Melungeons: The Last Lost Tribe in America by Elizabeth C. Hirschman.
+There is even a website for the Melungeon Heritage Association!

 In 1844 citizens of this part of Tennessee employed Knoxville lawyer W. H. Sneed to try to get this county created from parts of Hawkins and Claiborne counties.
 It took two acts of the legislature and a case that went all the way to the Tennessee Supreme Court to get the county formed.